-At Pillar Wealth Management, we provide a wide range of fiduciary advisory services that can help you plan your retirement, createan efficient investment portfolio, and manage your costs.
+At Pillar Wealth Management, we provide a wide range of fiduciary advisory services that can help you plan your retirement, create an efficient investment portfolio, and manage your costs.
 Drop your contact information on our website or Click here to arrange a free consultation with us.
 We guarantee that your personal data and privacy are safe.

 The pandemic has caused havoc in the financial markets.
 Certain existing frameworks and theories about asset allocations have been turned upside down.
 The daily news about stock market volatility has made a lot of people anxious about their portfolios.
 After all, bear markets tend to destroy retirement savings and inheritance money.

-Amidst the volatility, personal finance professionals have the challenge of convincing their clients to stick to their plan and not let emotions get the better of them.
+Amidst the volatility, personal finance professionals have the challenge of convincing their clients to stick to their short or long-term plans and not let emotions get the better of them.

 CFP stands for a Certified Financial Planner.
 It is a designation awarded by the Certified Financial Planner Board of Standards, Inc. (CFP Board) to those individuals who successfully pass the CFP Exam, have formal educational qualifications, have relevant work experience, and demonstrate professional ethics.

 To better understand what is CFP, we need to know what a CFP does.
 A CFP guides individuals on all aspects of their financial lives.
-By taking a holistic view, right from what your financial goals are, how you file your taxes, and how you make investments, a CFP advises actions which co-ordinate all aspects of your finances.
+By taking a holistic view, right from what your financial goals are, how you file your taxes, and how you make investments, a CFP advises actions that coordinate all aspects of your finances.

 The CFP Board awards the CFP designation in the US, while 25 organizations affiliated with the Financial Planning Standards Board (FPSB) award the designation to candidates outside the US.